puppeteer/puppeteer/docs/api/puppeteer.browsercontext.md

 Puppeteer allows creation of "incognito" browser contexts with [Browser.createIncognitoBrowserContext](./puppeteer.browser.createincognitobrowsercontext.md) method.
 "Incognito" browser contexts don't write any browsing data to disk.

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `BrowserContext` class.

 ## Example

 ```ts